How to Complete the Common App Honors Section – 2026

 Help!
 I can’t fit all of my awards in the Honors Section!

-You want your top five to best capture who you are as an applicant, remembering that colleges, contrary to popular belief, are not looking for Renaissance men and women; they are looking for those with particular strengths that will translate on their campus.
-If you are going the pre-med route, emphasize any awards in competitions like Chemistry Olympiad, National Science Bowl, and USA Biology Olympiad.
-If you are an engineering applicant, highlight anything along the lines of the Google Science Fair or the First Robotics Competition.
+Remember, you want your top five to best capture who you are as an applicant.
+Contrary to popular belief, colleges are not looking for Renaissance men and women; they are looking for those with particular strengths that will translate on their campus.
+For example, if you are going the pre-med route, emphasize any awards in competitions like Chemistry Olympiad, National Science Bowl, and USA Biology Olympiad.
+If you are an engineering applicant, you’ll want highlight anything along the lines of the Google Science Fair or the First Robotics Competition.
 Those applying to business school might wish to prioritize DECA or FBLA awards.

 Key Takeaways for the Common App Honors Section